KSWN

-KSWN, carrying the on-air branding of 93.9 The Zone, is a Top 40 (CHR) radio station licensed to and serving the city of McCook, Nebraska and its surrounding area.
+KSWN, carrying the on-air branding of 93.9 Jett-FM, is a Contemporary Christian radio station licensed to and serving the city of McCook, Nebraska and its surrounding area.
 Previously a Hot AC outlet, it changed formats on June 10, 2011.

+On March 2, 2026, KSWN changed their format from Top 40/CHR to contemporary Christian, branded as "93.9 Jett-FM".